Aembit/terraform-provider-aembit/docs/index.md

 Aembit supports authentication to the Aembit API using a native authentication capability which utilizes OIDC (Open ID Connect tokens) ID Tokens.
 This capability requires configuring your Aembit tenant with the appropriate components as follows:
 * **Client Workload:** This workload identifies the execution environment of the Terraform Provider, either in Terraform Cloud, GitHub Actions, or another Aembit-supported Serverless platform.
 * **Trust Provider:** This component ensures the authentication of the Client Workload using attestation of the platform ID Token and associated match rules.
-  * Match Rules can be configured for platform-specific restrictions, for example repository on GitHub or workspace ID on Terraform Cloud.
+  * Match Rules can be configured for platform-specific restrictions, for example a repository on GitHub or workspace ID on Terraform Cloud.
 * **Credential Provider:** Using the *Aembit Access Token* Credential Provider type, configured with an Aembit Role that has permissions for the types of resources you want to configure.
   * Notes:
     * The Aembit API hostname will be provided as an Audience value here and can be copied to the Server Workload hostname field.